junior-q/NuMaker_UNO/README.md

 # Compatible Versions of Arduino IDE
 * 2.3.2 up
 * Debug function is supported for boards with Nu-Link2.
-Nu-Link1 is not supported so far.
+* Nu-Link1 is supported using open-ocd in usb mode: use sloeber as primary ide

 # Disclaimer
 The Software is furnished "AS IS", without warranty as to performance or results, and